data2evidence/d2e/docs/README_trex_overview.md

 7. Starting Application User Interface (UI): ```yarn start:ui --wait```
 8. Start/Restarting application: ```yarn local:minerva up```

+> **Note:**
+>
-> **Note**: Pointers 1 & 2 are required if you are starting the application for first time and if docker volume resources have been completely removed.
-If you have setup the application before, please run point 7 & 8.
+> Pointers 1 - 4 are required if you are starting the application for first time and if docker volume resources have been completely removed.
+>
+> If you have setup the application before, only pointers 7 & 8 is required.

 # D2E Guide
 ## Authentication Portal